ionos-cloud/terraform-provider-ionoscloud/docs/resources/nfs_cluster.md

   - `de/txl` - Berlin
 - `size` - (Required) The size of the Network File Storage cluster in TiB.
 Note that the cluster size cannot be reduced after provisioning.
 This value determines the billing fees.
 Default is `2`.
 The minimum value is `2` and the maximum value is `42`.
 - `nfs` - (Optional) The NFS configuration for the Network File Storage cluster.
 Each NFS configuration supports the following:
     - `min_version` - (Optional) The minimum supported version of the NFS cluster.
-Default is `4.2`
+Supported values: `4.2`.
+Default is `4.2`.
 - `connections` - (Required) A list of connections for the Network File Storage cluster.
 You can specify only one connection.
+Connections are **immutable**.
 Each connection supports the following:
     - `datacenter_id` - (Required) The ID of the datacenter where the Network File Storage cluster is located.
     - `ip_address` - (Required) The IP address and prefix of the Network File Storage cluster.
 The IP address can be either IPv4 or IPv6.
 The IP address has to be given with CIDR notation.
     - `lan` - (Required) The Private LAN to which the Network File Storage cluster must be connected.